tilanayaje/urban-traffic-optimizer/README.md

 - Traci.sumocfg
     Main config file that links the network and the routes (Traci.net.xml & Traci.rou.xml).

-### src
+**src**
-Contains Traci1.py
+- Traci1.py:
-- Executes SUMO simulation to completion and collects data from Traci.sumocfg.
+    Executes SUMO simulation to completion and collects data from Traci.sumocfg.
 - Future goal: genetic algorithm implementation.

 ### Summary
-- Data is first generated with SUMO simulations (Traci.net.xml, Traci.rou.xml, Traci.netecfg, Traci.sumocfg, )
+- Data is first generated with SUMO simulations (Traci.net.xml, Traci.rou.xml, Traci.netecfg, Traci.sumocfg).
-- Data is then manipulated and read to our liking with Traci1.py
+- Data is then manipulated and read to our liking with Traci1.py.

 ### Todolist
 -- Import pyGAD and make genetic algorithm for Traci1.py, build fitness function.